 Is there a chickenpox vaccine?

 Gone are the days when all children developed chickenpox, because there is a chickenpox vaccine.
 Prior to the vaccine, about 4 million people in the U.S. would develop the illness each year, resulting in over 10,000 hospitalizations and up to 150 deaths.
 The Centers for Disease Control (CDC) recommends children get a chickenpox vaccine at 1 year old and a booster shot between 4 to 6 years of age.
 For people 13 years and older who have never had chickenpox or received the chickenpox vaccine, the CDC recommends two doses of the vaccine, at least 28 days apart.

 Chickenpox can still develop despite vaccination.

 Despite getting a chickenpox vaccination, you may still develop the illness.
-The recommended 2-dose vaccine regimen is 98% effective in preventing chickenpox, and getting the chickenpox vaccine is far safer than developing the virus itself.
-In addition, getting vaccinated helps with something called "herd immunity," that is, you help protect those in your community who cannot get vaccinated such as pregnant women or those with compromised immune systems.
+The recommended 2-dose vaccine regimen is 90% effective in preventing chickenpox, and getting the chickenpox vaccine is far safer than developing the virus itself.
+In addition, getting vaccinated helps with something called "herd immunity," that is, you help protect those in your community who cannot get vaccinated such as pregnant women and those with compromised immune systems.